threespace/ThreeSpaceSite/pages/index.md

 tagline: Craft complex ideas **together.**
 intro_title: The Right Stuff
 intro_paragraph: >
-  We are a team of designers and engineers focused on building world-class collaborative computing systems.
+  We are a team of designers and engineers focused on building world-class collaborative spatial computing systems.
 As an MIT Media Lab spinout, our work builds on years of experience in multi-user virtual reality and scientific visualization.
 blurbs:
  - title: Collaborate anywhere
    fa-icon: fa-globe-americas